statues in one of parks in Rome

 Villa Borghese

-What once belonged to the wealthy Borghese family is one of the most popular parks in Rome.
-The garden and the villa were designed for Cardinal Scipione Borghese in 1605 and sold by the family in 1901.
-Today, Villa Borghese houses the Galleria Borghese museum with an impressive art collection, including works by Italian masters.
+What once belonged to the wealthy Borghese family is now one of the most popular parks in Rome.
+The garden and villa were designed for Cardinal Scipione Borghese in 1605 and sold by the family in 1901.
+Today, Villa Borghese houses the Galleria Borghese museum, which has an impressive art collection, including works by Italian masters.

 Parks in Rome – Villa Borghese

 The park’s 200 acres (81 hectares) offer an artistic blend of greenery, lakes, fountains, statues and monuments.
-Check out the Pincio terrace for panoramic views of the city and the Piazza del Popolo just below.
-Some of the attractions you will find here include a horse track in Piazza di Sienna and the Rome Zoo (Bioparco) with more than 1,000 animals.
+Check out the Pincio terrace for panoramic views of the city and the Piazza del Popolo below.
+Some attractions include a horse track in Piazza di Sienna and the Rome Zoo (Bioparco) with more than 1,000 animals.

 Villa Celimontana